 The Side Vector Change

 During the rotation, the sideward vector of the incoming nether (the vector one sees when looking at one side with the mouth pointed upward), moves from the left in a clockwise rotation until it points to the right.
 The incoming nether that was moving to the left must follow this path so that its sideward velocity (the vector that is sideward only) first has a magnitude of lightspeed aimed to the left.
-This magnitude is reduced to zero as the nether motion turns upward, and is gradually re-established at lightspeed but to the right.
+This magnitude is reduced to zero as the nether motion turns briefly upward (or downward), and is gradually re-established at lightspeed but to the right.
 This shifting from left to right causes an "acceleration" which varies as a part of a sine wave but averages to be "2c/ts".

 An acceleration of "2c/ts" seems to be an impossibility.
 If it were a true acceleration it would be impossible.
 However, it is not a sudden change in velocity.
 Instead, the velocity remains constant at the radius and is re-directed a little bit at a time as the electron rotates.
 It is not the same nether that is being accelerated, but a new length of nether with each small re-direction, that has a slightly different vector (direction) than the one before it and the one after it.
 If you were to take a garden hose and aim its stream of water in one direction and then turn it slowly so that the stream went in the opposite direction, you would not be causing any water to be accelerated from the first direction to the second.
 It would be different water moving in each direction.
 In the case of the electron, it is taking in water like the garden hose working in reverse, but the principle of different water still applies.